dotnet/docs/docs/ai/conceptual/prompt-engineering-dotnet.md

 An example is text that shows the model how to respond by providing sample user input and model output.
 The model uses examples to infer what to include in completions.
 Examples can come either before or after the instructions in an engineered prompt, but the two shouldn't be interspersed.

-Like a normal GPT interaction, an example starts with a prompt.
-The example can optionally include a completion.
+An example starts with a prompt and can optionally include a completion.
 A completion in an example doesn't have to include the verbatim response&mdash;it might just contain a formatted word, the first bullet in an unordered list, or something similar to indicate how each completion should start.

 Examples are classified as [zero-shot learning](zero-shot-learning.md) or [few-shot learning](zero-shot-learning.md) based on whether they contain verbatim completions.